 The Agribusiness Project

-- Established several Value Chain Platforms to promote the development of specific subsectors and create linkages between the stakeholders involved in the value chains.
+- Promoted Sub-Sector Development: CNFA established several “Value Chain Platforms: to promote the development of specific subsectors and create linkages between the stakeholders involved in value chains.

-As a result of CNFA’s technical assistance to the EA, USAID approval was obtained, clearing the way for large grants.
+Environmental Compliance: CNFA helped ensure that the project and its associated grant activities complied with USAID environmental regulations.
+This cooperative effort drew on CNFA’s experience in knowledge management, compliance, M&E studies and reporting environmental impacts of project interventions.
+CNFA spearheaded the Environmental Assessment (EA) of the Agribusiness Project, which involved identifying potential environmental and social issues that could develop as a result of project activities.
+As a result of CNFA’s technical assistance on the EA, USAID approval was obtained, clearing the way for large grants.
 CNFA also helped ASF by training regional M&E staff and developing an environmental compliance system that incorporated USAID’s approval for grant activities.

-Geographical Information System (GIS) and Management Information System (MIS): The CNFA GIS team provided technical support to the Agribusiness Project by developing GIS maps reflecting project regions, value chains, activity sites, and beneficiaries.
+Geographical Information System (GIS) and Management Information System (MIS): The CNFA GIS team provided technical support to the Agribusiness Project by developing GIS maps reflecting project regions, value chains, activity sites and beneficiaries.
 In addition to developing more than 300 maps, the CNFA team used Google Earth to create animated video tours for the targeted value chains.
-GIS support in the design, implementation, and monitoring of the project accomplished the following:
+GIS support in the design, implementation and monitoring of the project accomplished the following:

-- Mapped project interventions and beneficiaries across the targeted value chains and regions;
+- Mapped project interventions and beneficiaries across the targeted value chains and regions.

-- Provided environmental screening on project activities;
+- Provided environmental screening on project activities.

-- Tracked project progress on activities and performance indicators;
+- Tracked project progress on activities and performance indicators.

 - Located exact locations of project beneficiaries and grantees.

-CNFA also supported the Agribusiness Project in its development, maintenance, and transfer of M&E and IT systems for impact assessment and reporting to a web-based, integrated management information system (IMIS).
-This system automated the functions of HR, finance, procurement, grants management, M&E, and GIS to increase the efficiency of internal communication and improve decision-making capacity of management.
+CNFA also initiated the development of a Geographical Information-based Decision Support System, available on- and offline for project data management to provide centralized information readily available to all relevant stakeholders.
+CNFA supported the Agribusiness Project in its development, maintenance and transfer of M&E and information technology systems for impact assessment and reporting to a web-based, integrated management information system (IMIS).
+This system automated the functions of human resources, finance, procurement, grants management, M&E and GIS to increase the efficiency of internal communication and improve decision-making capacity of management.

 Capacity Building: CNFA provided technical assistance and capacity building for both TAP staff and beneficiaries.
 The CNFA Capacity Building Advisor assisted TAP in various project components, including short-listing business development service providers for a more comprehensive TAP capacity building grant.
-CNFA’s team supported needs assessments, drafting of scopes of work, and the development of implementation plans for a capacity development program for Farm Service Centers (FSCs) in FATA, a market linkages program between National Food Limited and progressive red chili farmers, and a capacity development program for representatives of the horticulture and livestock value chains in the AJK region.
+CNFA’s team supported needs assessments, drafting of scopes of work and the development of implementation plans for a capacity development program for Farm Service Centers (FSCs) in FATA, a market linkages program between National Food Limited and progressive red chili farmers and a capacity development program for representatives of the horticulture and livestock value chains in the AJK region.
 Additionally, CNFA assisted ASF in organizing exposure visits for representatives of the FSCs from FATA.